w3c/wcag3/informative/guidelines/images-and-media/sign-language/sign-language-available-prerecorded.md

 <b>Procedure</b>

 For each instance of prerecorded audio content:
-1. Sign language interpretation is available either as picture-in-picture or in a video closely associated with the audio controls.
+1. Check that sign language interpretation is available either as picture-in-picture or in a video closely associated with the audio controls.
-2. Sign language interpretation uses a version of sign language appropriate for the intended audience or region.
+2. Check that sign language interpretation uses a version of sign language appropriate for the intended audience or region.

 <b>Expected results</b>
 * #1 and #2 are true.